notnyt/beaglebone/README.md

 ```

 #### Edge Triggers in the Background
-If you do not want to block while waiting for an edge trigger, the method **#run_on_edge** will run a callback when an edge trigger is detected.
+To avoid blocking while waiting for an edge trigger, the method **#run_on_edge** will run a callback when an edge trigger is detected.
 This method will spawn a new thread and wait for an edge trigger in the background.
-You may only have one of these threads active per pin.
+Only one of these threads may be active per pin.

 This example will detect edge triggers in the background and output information when triggered.